 There are two ways you can get a tooth abscess.

 The first way is with is an infection inside, in the living pulp tissue.
-You either get tooth decay or severe irritation of the inside.
+You either get tooth decay or severe irritation of the pulp.
 Ordinarily, when you have an infection, your body responds by sending white blood cells and antibodies to kill the bacteria.
 The tissue will then swell and turn red.
 However, there is no room inside your tooth for the tissue to swell.
 Thus, this natural defense mechanism breaks down.
-Antibiotics will not stop an infection inside your tooth.
+Also, antibiotics will not stop an infection inside your tooth.
 So, unless you address the decay or the tooth irritation in time, the pulp tissue of the tooth will die and the infection begins to spread into the surrounding bone.